jnosis/unServer/README.md

 - Add README
 - Refactoring
-- Fix a bug where work title could not be changed
+- Fix a issue where work title could not be changed